 The variable COVTYPIN flags whether coverage was single or family, based on the number of persons covered in the RU, whether the establishment's insurance covers someone outside the household, and whether the policyholder is outside the household.
-For Panel 12 rounds 1 and 2, and Panel 11 rounds 3 and 4, the number of covered persons was measured at the time of the interview (or end of the reference period).
-For Panel 12 Round 3 and Panel 11 Round 5 the number is as of December 31st.
+For Panel 13 rounds 1 and 2, and Panel 12 rounds 3 and 4, the number of covered persons was measured at the time of the interview (or end of the reference period).
+For Panel 13 Round 3 and Panel 12 Round 5 the number is as of December 31st.
+Beginning in 2008, when coverage ceased before the end of the reference period for every coresiding family member, COVTYPIN is set based on the number of persons ever covered during the round.